 - This is the most important Jewish Community building still standing today and remains the most significant symbol of the crucial Jewish role in Shanghai's history.
 It was built in 1920 and was used from 1920 to 1952.

 - The main entrance is located at Shaanxi North Road.
 The site hosted the Shanghai Jewish School.

 - Ohel Rachel was the first of seven synagogues built in Shanghai, and only one of two still standing Today.
-The other, the Ohel Moishe Synagogue located in Hong Kou district.
+The other is the Ohel Moishe Synagogue located in the Hong Kou district.

 - The Ohel Rachel Synagogue has been renovated and restored in time for the Shanghai 2010 Expo, and is now open for weekly Shabbat services and Shabbat meals!
 The synagogue is beautiful and it is a must-do for any Jewish visitor.

 Jewish Site: Shanghai Jewish Club- Kadoorie, Abraham, Hayim, Moses, and Ezras - Some of these homes are not easily accessible anymore because of walls or for reasons of ownership.
 You can probably sneak a peak without an appointment as it is used as the city's "Children's Palace" for youth extracurricular activities.
 The Moses house on Huashan Road Hospital.